ARPA provides stimulus to individuals, businesses, and government entities to assist in their respective COVID-19 responses.

 1. What is Lost Revenue?

 ARPA provides for four spending categories, the broadest of which is lost revenue.
 Under lost revenue, a government entity may spend on government services, which includes any cost that would come up in the course of running the township.
-Some examples of government services include purchasing laptops, audiovisual equipment, wages/payroll, roads, gravel, asphalt, mowing ditches, replacing culverts, renovating or building a townhall, maintaining a park, etc. this is a non-exhaustive list of government services.
+Some examples of government services include purchasing laptops, audiovisual equipment, wages/payroll, roads, gravel, asphalt, mowing ditches, replacing culverts, renovating or building a townhall, maintaining a park, etc. This is a non-exhaustive list of government services.
 The general rule of thumb is that you can use the lost revenue category if you can pay for it normally.

 2. Is there anything we cannot spend our ARPA money on in the lost revenue category?